cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 ```
 ### Executing features in parallel

-By default, when parallel execution in enabled, scenarios and examples are
+By default, when parallel execution is enabled, scenarios and examples are
 executed in parallel.
-Due to limitations JUnit 4 could only execute features in
+Due to limitations, JUnit 4 could only execute features in
 parallel.
 This behaviour can be restored by setting the configuration parameter
 `cucumber.execution.execution-mode.feature` to `same_thread`.